-The Company paid NXDC a non-refundable upfront payment of \$1,500 on signing, with further payments due upon certain time and sales based milestones.
-Medexus will also pay a tiered royalty to NXDC on net sales of Gleolan in the United States.
-NXDC is obligated to supply finished products to the Company under negotiated supply terms.
+The Company paid Polichem a non-refundable upfront payment of €170 on signing, with further payments due upon certain time and sales based milestones.
+Medexus also pays a low double-digit percentage royalty on net sales of terbinafine in Canada.
+Polichem is obligated to supply finished products to the Company under negotiated supply terms.
 The transaction was accounted for as an asset purchase.